Ted Bessell: That Girl (1966–1971) and other work

 Bessell's best-known TV role was as Donald Hollinger, Marlo Thomas's boyfriend and fiancé on the hit series That Girl, which ran for five seasons from 1966 to 1971.

-When That Girl ended its run, he tried his hand at another sitcom, Me and the Chimp in which he played Mike Reynolds, a dentist who is persuaded by his children to take in a runaway chimpanzee.
+When That Girl ended its run, he tried his hand at another sitcom, Me and the Chimp, in which he played Mike Reynolds, a dentist who is persuaded by his children to take in a runaway chimpanzee.
 Created by Garry Marshall, the show had a short, unsuccessful run of 19 episodes in 1972.
-In 1974, Bessell carried the lead role in the television film Bobby Parker and Company.
+He had a supporting role in the television film Scream, Pretty Peggy (1973) and Bessell carried the lead role in the television film Bobby Parker and Company (1974) and another supporting role in Three Comedies (1975).

 It was not until 1975 that Bessell would appear in another sitcom, as Joe Warner, the boyfriend of Mary Richards, for two episodes on The Mary Tyler Moore Show.
-In the 1980s, he appeared in several other TV movies, including Breaking Up Is Hard to Do and The Acorn People.
-He also played regular roles on a pair of short-lived sitcoms, Good Time Harry and, in his last major role, Hail to the Chief, as the husband of Patty Duke's character, the fictional first female President of the United States.
+In the 1980s, he appeared in several other TV movies, including Breaking Up Is Hard to Do (1979) and The Acorn People (1981).
+He also played regular roles on a pair of short-lived sitcoms, Good Time Harry (1980) and, in his last major role, Hail to the Chief, (1985) as the husband of Patty Duke's character, the fictional first female President of the United States.

 Bessell moved into directing, helming episodes of The Tracey Ullman Show and Sibs.
 In 1989, he shared an Emmy as a producer on Fox Broadcasting's The Tracey Ullman Show, which was honored as best variety or comedy program.